| Title: | 'SciViews::R' - Create Tabular Outputs from R |

 than just displaying only the first few lines of the same table (that you got

-with the default type, see tabularise_default()
+with the default type, see tabularise_default()).

-tabularise_headtail(data, n = 10, ..., kind = "ft", env = env) ## Default S3 method: tabularise_headtail(data, n = 10, ..., kind = "ft", env = env) ## S3 method for class 'data.frame' tabularise_headtail( data, n = 10, auto.labs = TRUE, sep = "...", ..., lang = getOption("data.io_lang", "en"), kind = "ft", env = env )
+tabularise_headtail(data, n = 10, ..., kind = "ft", env = env) ## Default S3 method: tabularise_headtail(data, n = 10, ..., kind = "ft", env = env) ## S3 method for class 'data.frame' tabularise_headtail( data, n = 10, auto.labs = TRUE, sep = "...", ..., lang = getOption("SciViews_lang", "en"), kind = "ft", env = env )tabularise_headtail(data, n = 10, ..., kind = "ft", env = env) ## Default S3 method: tabularise_headtail(data, n = 10, ..., kind = "ft", env = env) ## S3 method for class 'data.frame' tabularise_headtail( data, n = 10, auto.labs = TRUE, sep = "...", ..., lang = getOption("SciViews_lang", "en"), kind = "ft", env = env )

 data |